GalAvineri/ISIC-Archive-Downloader/README.md

    We were not sure what was the cause of this, our guess is that there were internet connection problems during the download of these images.
-   In any case - I would advise you to swiftly go through the images and validate that non of them are partially or entirely black (which suggests of corruption of the image) In case you experience the problem as well and find a problem with the code to be at fault please raise an issue at the issues tab and let us know :)
+   In any case - I would advise you to swiftly go through the images and validate that non of them are partially or entirely black (which suggests of corruption of the image).
+   In case you experience the problem, please let us know and we will try to track down the issue :)

 # Finally: